Frequently Asked Questions: General exchange programme

 • A tuition fee waiver (from the host institution) for one term/semester provided that the student is registered at UCT for the whole academic year in which he or she will be studying abroad.
 UCT tuition fees for the academic year must be paid before the student goes on exchange.

-• A living cost scholarship* that covers accommodation, meals and health insurance (*Amount is dependent on the agreement with host institution.)
+• A stipend that requires the student to management payments for accommodation, transport and meals. (*Amount is dependent on the agreement with host institution.)

 • Reimbursement of up to 50% of the cheapest, most direct flight to get to the host institution (See point 4 below)